DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/multi-cluster-net.md

 However, if the cluster fails, multiple businesses will fail at the same time.
 At this time, how to transfer all the businesses of the cluster to another cluster is already very time-consuming and complicated.
 But in the actual production environment, every minute and every second is very expensive.
 However, in a multicloud scenario, failover at the cluster level is a basic capability, and users can quickly transfer all their business traffic.
-Users only need to define failover strategies between clusters, for example, when cluster A fails, transfer business traffic to cluster B.
+Users only need to define failover policies between clusters, for example, when cluster A fails, transfer business traffic to cluster B.

 ### Geo-awareness and failover